comgress64/vpn/README.md

 !!!
 WARNING !!!

-Project is not fully uploaded to github yet
+Should be only used along with

+[Comgress64 VPN project](https://github.com/comgress64/vpn) and [Comgress64 VPN Frontend](https://github.com/comgress64/vpn_frontend
+)

 # OpenVPN frontend (ipv6)
 Web interface for OpenVpn with ipv6